 A Scout is clean.
 The camp environment is often very conducive to the transmission of illness.

-- Make sure you shower and wash regularly. - Wash your hands before preparing food and before eating.
+- Make sure you shower and wash regularly. - Wash your hands before preparing food and before eating. - Tend to any cuts or scrapes immediately by cleaning and bandaging.

 Swimming Attire